libremfg/rhize-docs/content/_index.md

 <div class="landing">
   <div class="hero">
-    <h1>The RHIZE Manufacturing Data Hub</h1>
+    <h1>The Rhize Manufacturing Data Hub</h1>
     <p>
-      The RHIZE Manufacturing DataHub has been designed from the ground up to transform industrial data management.
-It is scalable, distributed, highly available and lightning fast.
+      The Rhize Manufacturing Data Hub has been designed from the ground up to transform industrial data management.
+It is scalable, distributed, highly available, and ready for every level of a manufacturing operation.
     </p>

   </div>